Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

-Home Blog What Is Asset-Based Lending?
+Home Business Loans What is Asset-Based Lending?

 Asset-based lending, also known as asset-based financing, is a type of business loan or line of credit that companies secure with collateral.
-With traditional loans, lenders often place an emphasis on a company’s creditworthiness and cash flow when determining whether to approve applications for business funding.
-Yet with asset-based lending, the value of the collateral that backs the financing plays a more meaningful role in your business’ ability to get funded and its borrowing capacity.
+With traditional loans, lenders often emphasize a company’s creditworthiness and cash flow when determining whether to approve applications for business funding.
+Yet with asset-based lending, the value of the collateral that backs the financing plays a more meaningful role in your business’s ability to get funded and its borrowing capacity.Â

 Depending on the lender you work with and other factors, your business might be able to borrow up to 80% of the face value of its accounts receivable.
 When taking out an equipment loan to purchase equipment, eligible borrowers may be able to secure up to 100% financing.
 However, if your goal is to use equipment your business already owns as collateral for an asset-based loan, some lenders may be willing to extend only up to 50% of the equipment’s value (depending on the type of equipment, its condition, projected depreciation, and other details).

-If you’re considering applying for an asset-based loan to secure additional capital for your business, it’s important to evaluate the pros and cons associated with this type of financing.
+If you’re considering applying for an asset-based loan to secure additional capital for your business, it’s important to evaluate the pros and cons associated with this type of financing.Â

 Asset-based financing can come in many different shapes and sizes.
 Therefore, the best way to determine whether a financing solution makes sense for your business is to research and ask questions before you apply for any new loan, line of credit, or cash advance.

 First, you should make sure your business can afford to borrow additional money.
 If you’re confident you can manage the new indebtedness and the repayment schedule that involves, you should then assess the risks, benefits, and costs.
 Finally, take the time to shop around and compare business financing options.
+Interested in asset-based lending and how your business might benefit from this type of financing solution?
+Learn more about accounts receivable financing here.

 Michelle Lambright Black is a nationally recognized credit expert with two decades of experience.
 Founder of CreditWriter.com—an online community that helps busy moms take control of their credit and finances—Michelle's work has been published thousands of times by FICO, Experian, Forbes, Bankrate, MarketWatch, Parents, U.S. News & World Report, and many more.